AhmedHanyFawzyZaki/freelance_sms-enhanced/README.md

 2. Open the .env file and update all the fields whose prefix is "MAIL" with your smtp email information.

-3. Configure Twilio to call your webhooks.
+3. Configure Twilio to call your webhooks from the following url: https://www.twilio.com/console/phone-numbers/incoming

   You will also need to configure Twilio to call your application when calls are received on your _Twilio Number_.
 The **SMS & MMS Request URL** should look something like this: